-The back plate (see Figure 4-2) is a flat steel back plate with pierced and extruded features for ILM attach.
+The back plate is a flat steel back plate with pierced and extruded features for ILM attach.
 A clearance hole is located at the center of the plate to allow access to test points and backside capacitors if required.
 An insulator is pre-applied.
 A notch is placed in one corner to assist in orienting the back plate during assembly.